Footballec rules

 Number of players

-Footballec is primarily designed for two players.
-It can also be played with four when each player takes the figures on their half of the pitch.
+Footballec is designed primarily for two players.
+It can also be played by four, if each player takes the figures on their own half of the pitch.

 Match duration

-Two halves of five minutes each are recommended.
+We recommend two halves of five minutes each.

-The defending figure may be moved in front of the ball, but only up to the distance of a lying figure — 2.5 cm.
+The defending figure may be moved in front of the ball, but only up to the distance of one lying figure – in other words 2.5 cm.

-When the ball is in play, the nearest player to the ball may be moved for the action, plus one outfield figure and the goalkeeper.
-If the ball is out of play or play restarts after a goal, several figures may be moved.
+When the ball is in play, the closest player may be moved for the action, plus one outfield figure and the goalkeeper.
+If the ball is out of play or the game restarts after a goal, multiple figures may be moved.

 Attacking position

-A figure of the team in possession may not be moved behind the last defender.
+A figure of the ball-carrying team may not be moved behind the last defender.
 This does not apply if the attacking figure is closer to the ball.

 Throw-in

 Throw-ins are not thrown.
-The ball is flicked back into play, and the throwing figure then returns to its original position.
+The ball is brought back into play by flicking it in, and the figure taking the throw-in returns afterwards to its original position.

 Corner

 Corners are played normally.
-Optionally, players can agree that five corners result in a penalty.
+Optionally, you can agree that after five corners a penalty follows.

 Foul

-A foul occurs if an opposing figure is knocked over during play by a body part or clothing.
+A foul occurs when an opposing figure is knocked over during play by a body part or by clothing.

 Ball between two figures

-If the ball lies exactly between two figures, it is thrown in at the last position between them.
-The figure closer to where the ball lands continues play.
+If the ball lies exactly between two figures, it is thrown in again at the last position between them.
+The figure the ball ends up closer to continues play.

 Penalty

 For a penalty, the goalkeeper must be on the goal line.
 It may lie down or lean against the goal structure.
-If the penalty is not converted, the action ends and the defending player restarts.
+If the penalty is not converted, the action ends and the defending player restarts play.

 Goal rule

-A goal does not count if shot directly from your own half.
-It does count if shot from the attacking half and the ball is deflected on the defending team's half.
+A goal does not count if it is shot directly from your own half.
+It does count if the shot comes from the attacking half and the ball is then deflected on the defending team’s half.

 Pass and shot

-A figure may pass or shoot, but may not push the ball in front of itself.
+A figure may pass or shoot, but may not push the ball along in front of itself.
 If the first attempt fails and the ball remains closer to the same figure, it may play again.
-If the second attempt also fails, the opponent takes over from the current ball position.
+If the second attempt also fails, the opponent takes over from the ball’s current position.

-Important: Normal play with the figure means pressure or strike — not flicking.
-Flicking is allowed only for throw-ins.
-These three forms of play are the foundation of the entire game.
+Important: Normal play with the figure means push or strike — not flicking.
+Flicking is only allowed for the throw-in.
+These three ways of playing form the basis of the whole game.

 Experience Footballec